FULL-STACK VALIDATED H100 · A100 · B200 · W7900 · MI300X 14 Models · 7 Families Asymmetric K16/V8

 small model, short ctx

-INT4 KV → modest benefit
+KV compression → modest benefit

 KV-bound regime